Page created on June 6, 2021. Last updated on January 10, 2022 at 18:09

-Postmenopausal vaginal bleeding is a red flag for malignancy.
-In case of vaginal bleeding more than 1 year after the last menstruation, histological examination (biopsy) by curettage or hysteroscopy should always be performed to exclude malignancy.
+Postmenopausal (vaginal) bleeding (PMB) is a red flag for malignancy and a common cause of gynaecological visits.
+In case of vaginal bleeding beginning more than 1 year after the last menstruation, thorough evaluation should always be performed to exclude malignancy.
 The only exception is if they’re taking postmenopausal hormone therapy, as bleeding is expected in these cases.

 The most common causes of postmenopausal bleeding are: